aurelia/aurelia.github.io-old/docs/api/fetch-client/index.md

 The default is cors.
 * `redirect: string` - The redirect mode to use: follow, error, or manual.
 * `referrer: string` - A USVString specifying no-referrer, client, or a URL.
 The default is client.
-* `signal: AbortSignal` - An AbortSignal to set request’s signal.
+* `signal: ` - An AbortSignal to set request’s signal.

 #### Methods